 The harassing company pays our fees.

+They’re legit.
 According to the Better Business Bureau (BBB) SCA Collections is a legitimate collection agency founded in 1980 and incorporated in 1981 in Greenville, NC.
 The BBB opened SCA’s profile page in 1998.
-SCA is listed as a corporate collection agency with 10 employees.
+Manta estimates SCA Collections’ annual revenue at $854,373 and the size of its headquarters staff at 8 employees.

 SCA’s healthcare specialists “capitalize on revenue generation while also ensuring a great consumer experience.”
 They offer “Health Information Portability and Accountability Act (HIPAA)-compliant collections services to hospitals, physician offices, large national healthcare systems, small rural hospitals, and government facilities.”
 SCA offers full service third-party collections, pre-collection letters, early-out programs, skip tracing, accounts receivable consulting, and payment monitoring.